paepckehh/squidr/README.md

 Squid Cache Proxy [squid-cache.org](https://squid-cache.org/) Infosec Companion!

-Protect your Corporate / Privacy Squid (MiTM) Proxy!
+Protect your corporate privacy with a Squid MiTM (Man-in-the-Middle) proxy!

-Evaluates and analyzes FIRST-IN-LINE every connect attempt via a customized TLS stack for upstream problems (TLS trace, fingerprints, presented trustchains) before the squid/openssl/os stack is allowed to fetch.

-Automatically documents full tls handshake traces and presented certificates, dns states, presented target urls and many more into immutable incident snapshots.
+Evaluate and analyze every connection attempt with a customized TLS stack for upstream problems (TLS trace, fingerprints, presented trust chains) before the Squid/OpenSSL/OS stack is allowed to fetch.
+Automatically document full TLS handshake traces and presented certificates, DNS states, presented target URLs, and more into immutable incident snapshots.

 ## Adds this new additional http api endpoints to squid